open-AIMS/ereefs-documentation/README.md

 The data repository is checked daily for changes.
 The [DownloadManager](https://github.com/open-AIMS/ereefs-download-manager) automatically downloads new or modified files to a mirror on Amazon S3 and notify the system when files are downloaded.
-**GL: I rephrased that sentence, using the text I wrote for the private doc overview** The downloaded files are checked for file corruptions and passed through an NcAggregate preprocessing stage to trim out unwanted variables and depths from the data. **JJ: does this mean we aren't processing all available data?
-If so, might be good to explain why -
-GL: The eReefs model outputs TB of data.
-We only generate visualisation for what we consider interesting.
-There is no point generating GB of videos to show temperature or current at a depth of 4km.
-The output files also contain several functional variables, which are required by the model, but are not useful to the public**
-This significantly shrinks the size of the mirror that must be maintained, leading to significant cost savings, and a reduction in the size of S3 downloads needed for subsequent processing stages.
+The downloaded files are checked for file corruptions and passed through an NcAggregate preprocessing stage.
+The preprocessing trims out lower priority data such as temperature and current at a depth of 4km. **JJ: however, these are still available as NetCDF files right?** This significantly shrinks the size of the mirror that must be maintained, leading to significant cost savings, and a reduction in the size of S3 downloads needed for subsequent processing stages.
 Details of the products already processed are recorded in a central database. **JJ: why record these?
 Does something else do the processing, or do we add the products to the database as we process them? -